 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 It is recommended that students attend all lectures and tutorials.
 However there is no mark for attendance.

 Attendance is not compulsory, but the unit has been designed on to engage students on weekly basis so students who do not attend regular classes will be disadvantaged in terms of learning and feedback.

 Required IT skills

 You are assumed to have adequate skills in the use of calculator, computer, word-processing, spreadsheet modelling and internet browsing.
 You are also assumed to be familiar with LearnOnline.
 If you feel you do not have adequate skills, please discuss the matter with the unit convener.

 Work placement, internships or practicums

-The university has an arrangement with the National Australia Bank and other financial planning firms in Canberra for WIL.
+The university has an arrangement with several financial planning firms in Canberra for WIL.
 If you are interested please contact the unit leader as soon as possible.